linkedin/rest.li/docs/step_by_step.md

 factory, and then call its `get()` method to create a `FortunesGetRequestBuilder` object.
-Finally, the `FortunesGetRequestBuilder` instance lets you supply the information that needs to be passed in the request and builds a `Request`
+Finally, the `FortunesGetRequestBuilder` instance lets you supply the information that needs to be passed in the request and builds a `Request` object:
-    object.

     FortunesRequestBuilders fortunesBuilders = new FortunesRequestBuilders();
     FortunesGetRequestBuilder getBuilder = fortunesBuilders.get();